 Exceptional selection.
 Unbeatable service.

 As the world’s first retailer exclusively selling lab grown diamonds, MiaDonna has the largest selection of exceptional American-grown diamonds that are affordably priced and guaranteed conflict-free.

 What are lab grown diamonds?

 Yes!
-Lab created diamonds are real diamonds, identical in every way (but the price!) to earth-mined diamonds.
-Not to be confused with cubic zirconia, moissanite, or a "look-a-like" diamond, lab created diamonds are 100% pure crystallized carbon.
+Lab grown diamonds are real diamonds, identical in every way (but the price!) to earth-mined diamonds.
+Not to be confused with cubic zirconia, moissanite, or a "look-a-like" diamond, lab grown diamonds are 100% pure crystallized carbon.
 Think of it as making ice in your modern-day freezer versus getting it from a glacier; both are frozen H2O regardless of the origin.
 We are crystalizing carbon into stunning rough diamonds that are then cut, polished and graded just like earth mined diamonds.
 Lab created carry the same optical, physical and chemical properties.
 They have the same refractive index, dispersion, and hardness, and are graded to the same standards as mined diamonds by leading independent gemological institutes.

 |SP3 Carbon Bonds||100%||100%|

 On average, MiaDonna’s grown diamonds are priced 20-40% less than an equivalent quality earth-mined diamond.
 However, just like with earth mined diamonds, prices will vary based on the diamond’s 4C’s – cut, clarity, color, and carat.

 The difference in price is because our supply chain is so much shorter.
 Earth mined diamonds can travel to 5 countries and touch 20 hands before it reaches the end consumer, but our lab created diamonds go from our labs, to our casting house, to you.

 To give you an example of pricing, a 1.0ct Round Cut Laboratory Grown Diamond, H/VS1 is approximately $3,300 versus an equivalent earth-mined diamond priced at approximately $4,600 or higher.
 Now you can get engaged, plus pay for your wedding and go on a honeymoon without starting your life together in debt.
 That’s the way it should be!